sentenza/Land-use-map-of-catania/README.md

-Land-use-map-of-catania
+Land-use map of catania
 =======================

-Land use classes map of Catania in GeoJSON format
+Land use classes map of Catania in GeoJSON format.
+This data comes from Sicily Region as a shapefile of the entire region with CRS Gauss-Boaga "Monte Mario Italy Zone 2" EPSG:3004.

+I stripped the unnecessary information about other cities, then reprojected and converted in geojson format the data.

+The source file is disposable at http://tinyurl.com/khxrx35